YattaSolutions/org.eclipse.swt.browser.electron/README.md

 ## Contributing

 Every contribution brings us closer to a better user experience with the Eclipse IDE.
-Please feel free to contribute through issues, pull request or by getting in touch with us directly at opensource@yatta.de.
+Please feel free to contribute through issues, pull request or by getting in touch with us directly at support@yatta.de.